Find Grad Schools

 5 Yearly Graduations

 Fordham University comes in at #11 on our list of the most popular colleges offering master's degrees in dispute resolution.
 Each year, around 16,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,730 per year, while in-state graduate students, on average, pay $23,112 per year.
-For the 2020-2021 academic year, 5 master's degrees were handed out to dispute resolution majors at Fordham U.
+The average in-state tuition for full-time undergraduates is $56,920 per year, while in-state graduate students, on average, pay $23,112 per year.
+During the most recent year for which we have data, 5 people received their master's degree in dispute resolution from Fordham U.

 #12